 At funerals it is common to use the word kenpai (献杯) to toast the deceased with respect.
 When you're at a funeral and if you have drinking glasses, you can stand up and say kenpai without toasting other glasses.

-So be careful not to speak kenpai instead of kanpai when drinking with friends.
-Another word that some may confuse because it has a similar pronunciation is the banzai.
+So be careful not to say kenpai instead of kanpai at drinking gatherings with friends.
+Another word that some might end up confusing due to its similar pronunciation is banzai.

 What do you think of this expression?
 Have you had the opportunity to use it?
 We appreciate the comments and shares!
 We also recommend reading: